jackmillichamp/tailored-kernels/README.md

 The movie review data can be found under "movie_review_train.csv" and image data within the "image_dataset" folder.

+My final report can be found under "Report Final.pdf".

 Final grade: First class (93%)